surajm-333/Ace-The-FrontEnd/Rating Bar/README.md

 <br />

 ## ⚡️ Introduction
-It is a cool rating bar with stylish animation
+It is a cool rating bar with stylish animation and effects

 ## 📷 Screenshots